Heismans on Veterans Day – Remembering Their Service And Sacrifice

 The Heisman Trophy’s first few decades is populated with winners who served in the nation’s military and it is always a worthy endeavor to look book on their history on Veterans Day.

-1958 Heisman winner Pete Dawkins was just in the news, an honored guest at the Nov.
-6 Army-Air Force game, speaking to the Black Knight squad after their big win over the Falcons.
+1958 Heisman winner Pete Dawkins was an honored guest at the 2021 Army-Air Force game and spoke to the Black Knight squad after their big over the Falcons.
 Hard to imagine a better speaker for the Cadet squad.

 (Slide Show: Nile Kinnick, Roger Staubach (2), Pete Dawkins (2), Doc Blanchard, Tom Harmon, Angelo Bertelli (first on left, standing), Joe Bellino, Bruce Smith)